 When you don’t have to rely on assumptions, you save your team from having to do time-consuming and costly rework.
-Having a conversation with stakeholders at the beginning, is proactive and will help to establish a realistic project plan and scope.
+Having a conversation with stakeholders at the beginning is proactive and will help establish a realistic project plan and scope.

-Stakeholders are a valuable asset to any project not only through their monetary support, but their ability to voice concerns and identify challenges.
+Stakeholders are a valuable asset to any project not only through their monetary support but also their ability to voice concerns and identify challenges.
 Interviewing them from the start is a great way to see the constraints your team may be facing and bring things to the surface now rather than later.
-Structure the development process like a walk through, and allow them to aid in the decision making process.
+Structure the development process like a walk-through, and allow them to aid in the decision-making process.

 Provide your information to talk with a number8 Account Executive about your development needs today and feel what it’s like to be listened to before being sold a solution.